Give that Family

 All of our estimates are based on realistic numbers, include

-all fees [even those not associated with our Club, and
+all fees [even those not associated with our school, and

 lean strongly towards the conservative side to protect